sadohert/mattermost-splunk-metrics/README.md

 disabled = 0
 ```

-NOTE:  Splunk data inputs can be setup through the UI, but there is currently a bug in the `modinput_prometheus` plugin that prevents the desired [Metrics Index](https://docs.splunk.com/Documentation/Splunk/8.0.3/Metrics/GetStarted#Metrics_indexes) from being discoverable.
+NOTE:  Splunk data inputs can be setup through the UI, but there appears to be a bug in the `modinput_prometheus` plugin that prevents the desired [Metrics Index](https://docs.splunk.com/Documentation/Splunk/8.0.3/Metrics/GetStarted#Metrics_indexes) from being discoverable.

 ### Installation